 See advice about choosing a school for a child or young person with special educational needs and disabilities and browse schools near you.

-If your child has a statement of special educational needs or an education, health and care plan, the professionals involved in writing it will help you decide on the most appropriate type of school for your child.
+If your child has an education, health and care plan, the professionals involved in writing it will help you decide on the most appropriate type of school for your child.
 You will then need to follow our normal admissions process.

-It also may be useful to contact the SEND information, advice and support service (SENDIASS) if you know you are moving into North Yorkshire.
+It also may be useful to contact the SEND information, advice and support service (SENDIASS) if your child will be starting school in North Yorkshire.
 They provide free and impartial information, advice and support for children, young people and young adults (up to 25 year old) with SEND as well as their parents or carers.

 Find reports for schools, colleges, childminders, nurseries, children’s homes and more in North Yorkshire and across England.